trailblazer/trailblazer/README.md

 ## Trailblazer In A Nutshell

-1. All business logic is encapsulated in **operations**, which are service objects.
-This comprises validations, callbacks and persistence code.
+1. All business logic is encapsulated in [operations](#operation) (service objects).
-2. Every operation maintains a Reform **form object**.
-Forms validate the input and can be rendered.
+  * An optional Reform [form](#validations) object in the operation deserializes and validates input.
+The form object can also be used for rendering.
+  * An optional [policy](#policies) object blocks unauthorized users from running the operation.
+  * Optional [callback](#callbacks) objects allow declaring post-processing logic.
-3. Controllers instantly **delegate** to an operation.
+3. [Controllers](#controllers) instantly delegate to an operation.
 No business code in controllers, only HTTP-specific logic.
-4. Models solely define associations and scopes.
+4. [Models](#models) are persistence-only and solely define associations and scopes.
 No business code is to be found here.
 No validations, no callbacks.
-5. Operations provide form object, policies, callback objects and more.
+5. The presentation layer offers optional [view models](#cells) (Cells) and [representers](#representers) for document APIs.

+Trailblazer is designed to handle different contexts like user roles by applying [inheritance](#inheritance) between and [composing](#composing) of operations, form objects, policies, representers and callbacks.

 ## Mission